rsksmart/rif-marketplace-cache/README.md

  - for complete development environment please see https://github.com/rsksmart/rif-marketplace-dev
  - to use the CLI commands from the cloned repo use `npm run bin -- <cmd> <...args/flags>`

+### Troubleshooting

+You might have some problems during development, here are few pointers about what could be wrong.

+#### No events from Blockchain:

+ - make sure that the ABIs in Cache match contracts deployed on your network (Ganache, Testnet, etc).
+The same version of contracts has to be everywhere.
+ - check if confirmations are enabled (when ran in [`VERBOSE` mode](#Logging), you should see the whole Config logged).
+If they are, make sure you emit empty blocks to get enough confirmations.
+ - run Cache with log level [`DEBUG`](#Logging) (you can filter out database logging with log filter `-db`) and see if events are incoming to Cache

 ## License

 [MIT](./LICENSE)